Frequently Asked Questions about Housing Our Workforce

 Housing Our Workforce (HOW) provides down-payment and closing cost assistance to homebuyers earning more than 80% and up to 120% of the area median income.
 Through HOW, grants are made to eligible borrowers when they close on mortgages with participating member financial institutions.

-For 2024, the maximum grant is 10% of the sales price or up to $25,000 (lesser of the two).
+For 2025, the maximum grant is up to $25,000.
 Each year, FHLBank Boston determines the maximum amount, therefore, the amount can vary on a yearly basis.

 Yes.
 A fully executed purchase and sales (P&S) agreement signed by the homebuyer and seller with a property address is required.
 This is important because 120% of the area median income (AMI) is derived from a specific state, city, or town.
 The grant funds are on a first-come, first-served basis which is why a property address and P&S are required.

-You will work with your institution to determine how this is calculated.
-Please note we have two homeownership programs, and a homebuyer must be above 80% AMI to qualify for HOW.
-If not, a homebuyer may be eligible for EBP.
+Homebuyers will work with their bank or credit union to determine how this is calculated.
+Please note we have three homeownership assistance programs, and a homebuyer must earn above 80% AMI to qualify for HOW.
+If income is not more than 80% AMI, a homebuyer may be eligible for Equity Builder Program.

 No. This program is designed to assist homebuyers who are purchasing owner-occupied primary residences.
 In addition, if the applicants for HOW funds currently own a primary residence, they must sell the property prior to the purchase of the new owner-occupied, primary residence.
 They cannot keep the previous primary address and convert it into an investment property.